RadicallyOpen/RadicallyOpen/index.markdown

 {{site.people}}

-### Training, supervision and support for patients, carers, and health professionals.
+### Training, supervision and support for health professionals.

 We specialise in intensive training and online support for professionals who want to develop **Radically Open DBT** services, or enhance their existing practice, for patients with [emotional over-control](/about/#overcontrol).